dgkim5360/dgkim5360.github.io/_posts/2017-09-27-basics-of-python-coroutines.md

 > The main feature of `yield from` is to open a bidirectional channel from the outermost caller to the innermost subgenerator, so that values can be sent and yielded back and forth directly from them, and exceptions can be thrown all the way in without adding a lot of exception handling boilerplate code in the intermediate coroutines.

 You can see how the behaviors of subgenerators propagate through `yield from` pipes.
 I left the example from the book and this is worth chewing.
-Note that the result of `yield from` is what the coroutine returns but we do not have to manage any exception handling. `yield from`
+Note that the result of `yield from` is what the coroutine returns but we do not have to manage any exception handling. `yield from` deals with it.

 ```python
 from collections import namedtuple

 Result = namedtuple('Result', 'count average')

 # the subgenerator